Skip to content

 The full review

-Packaged as individually wrapped towelettes, this 30% DEET wipe is a confident recommended pick for travel and controlled application.
-The same fundamentals carry it as the spray version: a definitive DEET evidence base, a clean safety read, and all 5 marketing claims auditing as strong.
-The wipe format trims the window slightly, with our model showing 5 to 6 hours of complete mosquito protection and 2 to 4 against ticks, so the label's 'up to 7 hours' should be read as reduced biting rather than bite-free time.
-Transparency is the only soft spot, reflecting full active disclosure but an incomplete inert accounting.
-For face and neck use where measured application matters, the pre-dosed wipes are a tidy, leak-free way to carry DEET.
+Packaged as individually wrapped towelettes, this 30% DEET wipe is a confident recommended pick for travel and measured application.
+The fundamentals are strong: DEET's evidence is as settled as repellent science gets, the skin safety reads clean, and all 5 audited marketing claims hold up.
+Our model puts complete protection at 5 to 6 hours against mosquitoes and 4 to 6 against ticks, so the label's 'up to 7 hours' should be read as reduced biting rather than bite-free time.
+The only soft spot is a transparency ding, reflecting full active disclosure but a thin accounting of the inert formula.
+For face and neck use where controlled dosing matters, the pre-dosed wipes are a tidy, leak-free way to carry DEET.

 Scorecard